Semester in DC Student FAQ

 - Start by using the Semester in D.C.
 Program Externship Resources document.
 This download provides information about the resources the Semester in D.C.
 Program offers to help with your search for an externship placement, including how to access our permanent externship employer lists and new externship announcements.
 It also has links to external information that might be useful to you, including listservs and websites that have listings for externships, as well as summer internships and jobs.

 - E-mail Professor Baylis to let her know of your interest in the program and discuss externship employer possibilities.
 Professor Baylis can provide you with more information about past Semester in D.C.
 Program employers, as well as connecting you to Semester in D.C.
 Program alumni and other Washington-area alumni and practitioners.

 - Meet with professors who teach in your areas of interest.
 They may be able to help you think about your goals and interests and identify potential employers, and knowledgeable alumni.

 - Meet with the Office of Professional and Career Development and use their resources.
-OPCD has an Associate Director for D.C.
-Area Outreach, Briana Green, who is based in Washington and can provide you with information, connections and advice, as well as a Director of Public Interest and Government Relations, Rochelle McCain, who is in Pittsburgh.
+Rochelle McCain, Director of Public Interest and Government Relations, is available to provide information, connections and advice.
 Many employers who advertise for permanent or summer internship positions would also be interested in hiring interns during the semester if contacted.
-OPCD also maintains an Alumni Network Directory on the Extranet that can enable you to contact Washington alumni who work in your area.
 You can also look for potential employers on Symplicity; we post new externship announcements there, and employers post announcements there directly as well.

 Q: How do I apply for an externship?